opcow/qses/README.md

-Quickly switch sound enpoint in Windows using hotkeys or a menu.
+Quickly switch the sound endpoint in Windows using hotkeys or a menu.